ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+y was settled is,
+therefore, presumed-to be unfounded.
 Influence of a Nf.wspapek.
 A school teacher

 who has been engaged a long time in his profession,